MessageContext Design

 Next Steps

-- MessageContext Items Usage - When to use Items vs properties
+- MessageContext Items Usage - When to use Items vs features

 - MessageContext Best Practices - Performance optimization